 Dependent Deployment: If your package has a dependency on a deployment, you must define the dependent deployment.

-Inbound ROS interface: While having provider semantics provides flexibility but can potentially lead to a case where a user may deploy a package that depends on a previously deployed one without sufficient knowledge of the internal workings of the parent package.
+Inbound ROS interface: While having provider semantics provides flexibility but can potentially lead to a case where a user may deploy the package that depends on a previously deployed one without sufficient knowledge of the internal workings of the parent package.
 Cross talk between topics/services/actions in such cases can cause unintended hard to debug errors and failure of application code.

-Perform the following procedure to add additional information to the package.
+To add additional information to the package.

-Click Additional Information tab.
+Click Additional Information.